 Reubens pulls off a kind of Bugs Bunny trick in this show, entertaining the kiddies while giving grown-ups something to smirk at.
 The magic of Pee-Wee's Playhouse is its dual audience: Children notice only the show's imaginative charm, while adults warm to the sly subversive nature of many of the characters and situations.
 With decades having passed since the show's production, it's also fun to watch the early work of now-well-known actors Fishburne and Merkerson.

 Most of the Playhouse gags still seem quite innovative today, and its incorporative animation style is a nice change of pace from today's CGI-heavy series.
 Pee-wee's cooking segments are particularly choice, as are any interactions with Jambi the Genie (John Paragon).
 Because so many adults find Pee-wee's zaniness enchanting, this '80s series is quite the cult classic.
-That said, though, Reubens' unique entertainment style can be an acquired taste that may not strike your fancy the first time you watch.
+That said, though, Reubens' unique entertainment style can be an acquired taste, and it may not strike your fancy the first time you watch.
 Kids, on the other hand, won't think twice about loving it.

 Families can talk about whether Pee-wee's behavior is suitable in Pee-wee's Playhouse.
 Is he a role model for kids?
 Should he be?
-How could kids approach a situation differently, and why shouldn't they emulate his rudeness?
+How could kids approach a situation from the show differently, and why shouldn't they emulate his rudeness?

 What, if anything, can you learn from these characters about friendship?
 Do they always get along?
 How do they resolve problems that come up?